Particular/docs.particular.net/samples/servicecontrol/azure-monitor-events/sample.md

 ### AzureMonitorConnector

 In order to get notifications when the exposed ServiceControl events occur, create an NServiceBus endpoint.
-Next, reference the `ServiceControl.Contracts` NuGet package and implement a handler which handles ServiceControl events:
+Next, reference the `ServiceControl.Contracts` NuGet package and implement a handler which handles specific ServiceControl events:

-snippet: AzureMonitorConnectorEventsHandlers
+snippet: AzureMonitorConnectorEventsHandler

-## Connect to Azure Application Insights
+## Connect to Application Insights Azure Monitor

 To connect the sample code to App Insights, the instrumentation key must be provided.